For Individuals Seeking A Diagnosis

 *excessive floaters in both eyes, excessive blue field entoptic phenomenon (uncountable little grey/white/black dots or rings shooting over the visual field of both eyes when looking at homogeneous bright surfaces such as the blue sky), self-lighting of the eye (colored waves or clouds perceived when closing the eyes in the dark), and spontaneous photopsia (bright flashes of light)

-Authors and Summary
+Diagnostic Criteria: Authors And Summary

-Peter Goadsby, MD PhD
+Peter J. Goadsby, MD, PhD

 Professor of Neurology, King’s College London

-Owen White, MD PhD FRACP
+Owen B. White, MD, PhD, FRACP

 Professor of Neurosciences, Monash University, Australia